- 10 cups water

 Transfer the mixture to a blender and pure until smooth.
 Set a fine-mesh strainer over a bowl and pass the ketchup through it, pressing on the solids with a rubber spatula or a spoon to push through any large pieces.
 Let cool completely, store in an airtight container in the refrigerator for up to 3 weeks.

-NOTE: If you add some prepared ketchup to the pure (1/4 cup), the emulsifiers in the store-bought stuff will make your ketchup a bit closer to what most people find textually acceptable for something called a ketchup.
+NOTE: If you add some prepared ketchup to the puree (1/4 cup), the emulsifiers in the store-bought stuff will make your ketchup a bit closer to what most people find textually acceptable for something called a ketchup.
 Makes about 1 1/2 cups.